MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-checklist-c-offer-description.md

 |-----------|--------------|---------------|
 | 2.G Offer Description **(Supported countries paragraph)** | Finally, insert a section in the bottom of your description that clearly states which countries your app is available in. | Required     |

-Please refer to the list of supported Countries for Microsoft Dynamics 365 Business Central found here /dynamics365/business-central/dev-itpro/compliance/apptest-countries-and-translations
+Please refer to the list of supported Countries for Microsoft Dynamics 365 Business Central found here: ["Country/regional availability and supported languages"](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/compliance/apptest-countries-and-translations).

 How to structure the content in this paragraph?
 - Create a header 4 (it will automatically become bold)